 In our hosted, multi-tenant offering, we have multiple customers on the same RudderStack instance.
 While they can use the same architecture as above with a topic per destination, it can lead to a situation where a large flurry of events from one customer blocks events coming from another customer, as shown in the diagram below:

-Ideally, we would want to keep the customers separate so that we can provide the per-customer QoS guarantees.
+Ideally, we would want to keep the customers separate to provide the per-customer QoS guarantees.

 The way to do this is to create a separate Kafka topic per destination/customer combination.
 Unfortunately, Kafka doesn’t scale well with the number of topics.
-This would eventually become a hindrance our customer-base grows.
+This would eventually become a hindrance to our customer base growth.
 Our friends at Segment faced a similar issue and wrote a blog about it.

 Error handling becomes complex with the data in Kafka.
 If an event fails to deliver, we wanted to adopt the following workflow:

 - Record some metadata like the error code, the number of times it has failed, etc.